barnabywalker/threatened_species_classification_comparison/README.md

 2. *data_processing_functions.R* - Functions used for the preprocessing step of the classification pipeline.

 3. *method_functions.R* - Functions defining each of the classification methods used.
-These are: Random forests, rCAT, ConR, Specimen count, and the US method.
+These are: Random Forests, rCAT, ConR, Specimen Count, and the US Method.

-4. *analysis_functions.R* - Functions used to help withe analysis of the classification results.
+4. *analysis_functions.R* - Functions used to help with analysis of the classification results.

 ### scripts
 This folder contains scripts written in Python to prepare the predictor data in order to run all of the classifications: